jbenner-radham/node-meowtastic/README.md

 - Provides optional descriptions and short flags for the `help` and `version` flags.
 - Supports the [`NO_COLOR`](https://no-color.org/) environment variable standard.
 - Wraps help text at 80 columns by default, although this can be disabled.
+- Provides variables which expand into the `choices` or `default` values of flags.

 Install
 -------